Farid Szajnurov

 Farid Szajnurov is a former international speedway rider from the Soviet Union.

 Speedway career

 Szajnurov won a silver medal at the Speedway World Team Cup in the 1966 Speedway World Team Cup.
-The following year he was part of the Soviet team that won the bronze medal at the 1967 Speedway World Team Cup.
+The following year, he was part of the Soviet team that won the bronze medal at the 1967 Speedway World Team Cup.

-He was the first Champion of the Soviet Union in 1959 and later won the title a second time in 1966.
+Szajnurov was the first Champion of the Soviet Union in 1959 and later won the title a second time in 1966.
 He also won the Russian national championship in 1966.